 Who needs a visa?

 Whenever you enter Poland with the intention of staying for a period shorter than 90 days, you usually do not need a visa.
-There are some countries, however, whose nationals are obliged to obtain it even when coming with a very brief visit.
+There are some countries, however, whose nationals are obliged to obtain it even when coming for a very brief visit.
 If you come from a non-Schengen state, sometimes referred to as a third country, it should set your alarm bells ringing.
-Visit the Polish Ministry of Foreign Affairs website and see if you can travel to Poland visa-free.
+Visit the Polish Office for Foreigners website and see if you can travel to Poland visa-free.
 If your country is not on the list, you will be obliged to apply for a visa.

 Types of visas